srishtisushi/lab-google/README.md

 # Lab Google

-`Lab Google` is a local prototype for turning a condition or short research-interest description into a PI table.
+`Lab Google` is a local prototype for turning a condition or short research-interest description into a PI table : https://lab-google.onrender.com

 The first pass uses: